letstatt/stress/README.md

 ### Time and memory

-Parameter `-st` can be used to see **how much time** did your solution spend on each test and **how many memory** did it use.
+Parameter `-st` can be used to see **how much time** did your solution spend on each test and **how much memory** did it use.

 It tries to measure time and memory as accurate as possible.
 ```